Zolko-123/FreeCAD_Assembly4/README.md

 * 2022.02.15 (**0.11.9**) :
 Bugfix of the configurationEngine
+Bugfix for parts corrupted by v0.11.5 : print a warning, part cannot be fixed automatically

 * 2022.02.03 (**0.11.8**) :
 added possibility to use parts (links) in groups inside the assembly.
 Works also for fasteners